ly7erg1c/vxug-scraper/README.md

 * User-Friendly Interface: Displays a banner and progress updates during scraping.
 * Concurrency Control: Limit the number of simultaneous downloads per directory (`-c`, `--concurrency`).
 * aria2c Integration: Optionally use `aria2c` for downloads (`-a`, `--aria`) and pass extra arguments with `--aria-opts`.
+* Pre-resume Paused Downloads: When aria2c is enabled (`-a`), the scraper scans for existing `.aria2` control files in the output directory and resumes those downloads before scraping proceeds.

 ### Prerequisites